 Stately magnolias with their glossy, dark green leaves provide the lush backdrop for our Spring Fling across the South.

 Our trip to Mexico fed the travel bug, and as always, it’s nice to be back home.
-But Spring has finally arrived to Coastal Georgia, and if there’s anything that whets that travel bug’s appetite it’s sunny, warm days, and cool nights.
+But Spring has finally arrived in Coastal Georgia, and if there’s anything that whets a travel bug’s appetite it’s sunny, warm days, and cool nights.